 Never thought I’d need so many people.

-And while climate change may finally be at the top of the agenda, governments, companies, the media and their acolytes remain in denial or refuse to engage.
+And while climate change may finally be at the top of the list, governments, companies, the media and their acolytes remain in denial or refuse to engage.
 Stating carbon neutrality by 2050 is a convenient slogan, implying action but achieving nothing.
 By 2050 it will be much, much too late.
 We will not be saved by the kakistocracies and those that benefit from the status quo.
-Neither we will be saved by some magic technology not yet invented by that arrives in the nick of time.
+Neither will salvation come from some magic technology not yet invented by that arrives in the nick of time.
 It’s no longer climate change.
 It’s a climate emergency.
-The protest is growing and I personally support Greenpeace and Friends of the Earth.
+The protest is growing, and I support Greenpeace and Friends of the Earth.

 Don’t think you knew you were in this song.

-Stopping the burning of fossil fuels entirely is utopian, an unrealistic aim.
+Stopping the burning of fossil fuels in it’s entirely is utopian, an unrealistic aim.
 However, we can reduce our dependency by stop rewarding drug manufacturers and their dealers.